SilverNguyen1999/try-elasticsearch/README.md

 # ERC721 Elasticsearch Migrator

+## 🎯 Project Goal

+**Find the optimal way to index NFT data in Elasticsearch for a multi-collection marketplace** where each collection has completely different properties, while maintaining fast search performance.

+**Status:** ✅ Solution designed - Per-collection indexing with dynamic field extraction (industry standard)

 A high-performance Rust application for migrating ERC721 NFT data from CSV files to Elasticsearch.

 ## Features